wontothree/wontothree/README.md

 Hi, This is Anthony Garcia.

-I am a software and robotics engineer with a passion for developing Artificial General Intelligence with Robotics.
+I am a software and robotics engineer with a passion for developing AGI with Robotics.

 I am especially interested in robotics control and computer vision AI.